Ubuntu 11.04 reports "glibconfig.h not found" when compiling ide from sources using make

 According to Ubuntu documentation the default CPATH is ..:$HOME/include:/usr/local/include, that doesn't help much :) For the makefiles, I chose the simple solution of adding the two directories (for i386 and amd64) to include paths.
 Better solution would be to use pkg-config, that is the standard way, but it is not guaranteed to be available on every system, so the default would have to be in the include paths anyway...

-#4 Updated by Jan Dolinár almost 8 years ago
+#4 Updated by Jan Dolinár about 8 years ago

 - Status changed from New to Approved